NamLe0609/NamLe0609/README.md

 ### Hi there 😄

 Im Nam Le, a Vietnamese Performance Engineer living in the UK for the past ~7 years.
 I am currently studying Computer Science at [Durham University](https://durham.ac.uk/).
 I just finished my 2nd year of my integrated Masters degree (MEng), and will be participating in the [Jülich Supercomputing Centre](https://www.fz-juelich.de/en/ias/jsc) Guest Student Programme, as well as [SecureWorks](https://www.secureworks.com/) internship programme in summer 2024.

 ## Professional Interests

 > We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%.

 I live by the principles of writing fast, efficient, and hardware-friendly software, as I belive this is how one grows most as a software engineer.
-My research and professional interests naturally reflects this principle.
+My research and career interests naturally reflects this principle.

 ### Research

 - High Performance Computing
-- Data Oriented Design
 - GPU and Parallel programming
-- Compiler design and optimization
+- Compiler optimization and Data Oriented Design
-- Distributed systems

 ### Career

 - Quantitative developer